 A good estate plan considers not only what would happen if you die but also how to protect your assets during your life.
 It can be confusing to figure out how to protect your savings as you prepare for the possibility of needing long-term care later in life.
 Here are three key things to ask your attorney about qualifying government benefits that assist with the costs of medical care, such as Medicaid, in your estate planning.

 - Income and Asset Limits.
 Successful applications for Medicaid long-term-care benefits/assistance must fall within a monthly income limit.
 If the applicant’s income is above the limit, they may need to pay for some services out of pocket.
 There are special rules when transferring property before applying for Medicaid.
 Any gifts or assets transferred within five years before applying for benefits are counted as assets that might prevent an applicant from being eligible for benefits.
 There are some exceptions to this five-year “look back” period, which may be worth discussing with a qualified estate planning attorney.

 - Exempt Assets/Keeping Your Home.
 Your primary residence is exempt from being counted against you for Medicaid eligibility purposes, as long as the value of your home does not exceed the current limit, and either you or your spouse are still living in your home.
 If you are not married and own a home or own real estate that is not your home (such as investment, rental or business property), additional steps may need to be taken to make sure your assets do not disqualify you from Medicaid assistance.

-If you are concerned with potential future Medicaid eligibility or how to afford long-term care, call Limitless Law PLLC at (360) 685-0145 today for a free 15-minute phone consultation to discuss your options.
+If you are concerned with potential future Medicaid eligibility or how to afford long-term care, call Limitless Law PLLC at (360) 685-0145 today to schedule your consultation and learn more about your options.